-This post is a part of a short series.
+This post about power struggle is a part of a short series.
 Please read the introduction “This is why your kids are not listening to you!” to better understand what the series is about.
-Also, please check the great resource I created – best tips on how to get your kids to listen to you from 7 bloggers, based on their knowledge and experience!
+Also, please check the great resource I created – the best tips on how to get your kids to listen to you from 7 bloggers, based on their knowledge and experience!
 Thank you!

 Are you ready for the power struggle?

 In the last post, I explained that what kids need is the feeling of control over their own life.
 Yes, even the youngest children want power.
 Now, it’s not that I make monsters out of children!
 I’m not.
 It’s not the kids’ fault.
 As Amy McCready from Positive Parenting Solutions names it, they are hard-wired like that.
 We all are.
 You were a kid once too, remember?

 As a Mom, you are probably used to make all of the decisions.
 It’s natural, you are responsible for your precious baby from day one.
 And in some way, you will always feel responsible.
 But your authority cannot limit your child’s.
 It seems to be an exaggeration, but it’s not.
 It’s a power struggle that can be fixed by balance.

 Another utopian term, you will think.
 Kind of.
 But let’s assume that by empowering them you will gain not only adulting-ready children in the future but also less stressful current days.
 Is it worth a try?

 How to do that without actually losing control?
 Like in every relationship – choose your battles.
 To outsmart your kids you need to give them the feeling of independence and control over the things that are big for them (but not necessary for you).